 Now, we open another Finder window, locate our background image and copy it to the hidden directory that is visible in the original Finder window.

-Because we need the Finder with the hidden directory in a minute, we leave it as it is, and double-click on the mounted volume on the desktop to open the default Finder window for the DMG.
+Since we need the Finder with the hidden directory in a minute, we leave it as it is, and double-click on the mounted volume on the desktop to open the default Finder window for the DMG.
 We position the new Finder window side-by side with the Finder window that shows the hidden directory.

 To start changing styles, we invoke View->Show View Options.
 This will show a tool window with styling controls.
 In the "Background" section, we choose "Picture" and notice the drop target for a picture file.